samvv/zen-doxygen-theme/README.md

 Zen Doxygen Theme
 =================

-🏗️ Theme is getting the finishing touches.
-Please stay tuned!

 This is a theme for Doxygen designed to be easy on the eyes and help you easily find what you are looking for.
 Developers spend a lot of time looking at documentation.
 The Zen theme hopes to make it a bit more pleasurable to sift